projectcalico/calico/master/networking/advertise-service-ips.md

 Typically, Kubernetes service cluster IPs are accessible only within the cluster, so external access to the service requires a dedicated load balancer or ingress controller.
 In cases where a service’s cluster IP is not routable, the service can be accessed using its external IP.

-Just as {{site.prodname}} supports advertising pod IPs over BGP, it supports advertising Kubernetes service IPs outside a cluster over BGP.
+Just as {{site.prodname}} supports advertising **pod IPs** over BGP, it also supports advertising Kubernetes service IPs outside a cluster over BGP.
 This avoids the need for a dedicated load balancer.
 This feature also supports equal cost multi-path (ECMP) load balancing across nodes in the cluster, as well as source IP address preservation for local services when you need more control.

 It’s easy to implement advertisement of Kubernetes service IPs in {{site.prodname}}.
 To advertise a service cluster IPs, just add the advertisement CIDR block to your calico manifest.
 For advertisting service’s external IPs, you add the advertisement CIDR block in a cluster’s default BGP configuration resource.